knpuniversity/phpstorm/knpu/refactoring.md

 # Refactoring

 Ok back to work, let's finish up this `MovieController`. `Command+O`, `MovieController`, and now we've got that file open.

-We need to save the POST'ed movice to the database.
+We need to save the POST'ed movie to the database.
 Start with getting our entity manager with `$em = $this->getDoctrine()->getManager();`.
 Then `$em->persist($movie);`, and `$em->flush();`: